SHIVAMSHEKHAR0611/STARTUP_FUNDING/README.md

 The dataset is also provided with the name of ' startup_funding.csv '.

-Hope You All Learn From This!!!
+Hope You All Learn Something From This!!!